A guide to making sure you get the right cover every time

 Luggage security tips

-It’s important to keep your luggage as safe as possible.
-You can reduce the chances of having bags lost or stolen by:
+You might reduce the chances of having bags lost or stolen by:

 - Making sure they are clearly labelled and all old tags are removed.